Vendiel/daresay-a11y/posts/avoid-navigation-trap.md

 ---
 id: avoid-navigation-trap
-title: Users shall not get trapped in a particular section of the page or in a component while navigating with a keyboard
+title: Don't trap users in a section of the page or in a component while navigating with a keyboard
 tags:
   - Interaction
   - Navigation